kornysietsma/korny-info-blog/_posts/2025-01-18-toolbar-widgets-with-xbar-and-rust.md

 ## What is XBar?

 [XBar](https://xbarapp.com/) is a nifty tool for Mac OSX machines which puts little UI widgets on your toolbar.
-(It started as an older project called Bitbar, which was abandoned for a while - so there is a similar alternative called [SwiftBar](https://github.com/swiftbar/SwiftBar) for those who want options)
+(It started as an older project called Bitbar, which was abandoned for a while - there is a similar alternative called [SwiftBar](https://github.com/swiftbar/SwiftBar) for those who want options)

 One of the marvellous things about XBar is how very simple it is.
-It follows very much a "Unix philosophy" - every widget is a very simple executable script - if it succeeds (e.g. exit status 0) then the STDOUT is parsed and used to display a toolbar widget.
+It very much follows the "Unix philosophy" - every plugin is a very simple executable script - if it succeeds (e.g. exit status 0) then the STDOUT is parsed and used to display a toolbar widget.
 If it fails, then STDOUT is parsed and displayed on an error widget.

 So for example a very simple plugin might just be a bash script: